aryan68125/JAVA-Interview-based-programs/README.md

 ### Negative points :
 * very bad time complexity of O(n^2)
 * Shifting items in the array in insertion sort method is costly.
+## Quick Sort
+#### How the algorithm works?
+* Choose the pivot element.
+* Move the elements smaller to pivot in the left partition.
+* Move the elements greater than pivot to the right partition.
+* The partition index is discovered at the end.
+The